jesperkha/Fizz/docs/libraries.md

     Returns a greeting to the name given. func sayHello(name string) string
 */
-func sayHello(name string) (val interface{}, err error) {
+func SayHello(name string) (val interface{}, err error) {
     return "Hello, " + name, err
 }
 ```

-This will automatically be added to a markdown file in the same directory by running the `autodocs.py` file.
+This will automatically be added to a markdown file in the same directory by running the `lib/autodocs.py` file.
 It will result in this:

 <br>